SixiemeLune/ProjetLong-Worm/README.md

-# Controlled Worm Exploitation Project
+# Controlled Worm Exploitation Project "Projet Long Worm"

 This project is designed as an end-of-study exploration into controlled worm exploitation.
 It includes intentional vulnerabilities for educational purposes.